nudataviz/project-fall25-lifeflight/proposal.md

 # Story

-We are prototyping an interactive analytics dashboard to help LifeFlight explore its historical operations,

-forecast emergency medical demand over a multi-year horizon, and compare alternative resource allocation scenarios

-(such as different base locations and service radii).
+We are building an interactive analytics dashboard to help LifeFlight understand its historical operations and forecast emergency medical demand.
+The dashboard will also let users compare different resource allocation scenarios, like testing different base locations and service coverage areas.

-The prototype focuses on:
+Our prototype focuses on three main areas:

-- visualizing current mission volume, response times, and base workload,
+- Visualizing current mission volume, response times, and base workload

-- using a Prophet time-series model with selected demographic variables to forecast future mission demand, and
+- Using Prophet time-series model with demographic data to forecast future mission demand

-- providing interactive maps to compare service coverage and response times under different base layout scenarios.
+- Providing interactive maps to compare service coverage under different base configurations

-The goal is not to deliver a production optimization engine, but to offer a transparent, data-driven decision support tool

-that LifeFlight staff can build on in future work.
+This is a prototype and decision support tool that LifeFlight staff can use and build on for future work, not a production-ready optimization system.

 # Stakeholder
-Dan Koloski (Initial Contact), LifeFlight Staff (Eventual Users)
+Dan Koloski (Initial Contact), LifeFlight Staff (Users)

 ---